Spousal/Partner Relocating: How to Cope with the Move

 job without a prospect of employment in the new location, seeking career counselling advice is

-something new.
-Professional help can assist in determining what is needed and how best to
+new.
+Professional help can assist in determining what is needed and how best to succeed.

-succeed.
-Speciality advice counsellors are available for the purpose of helping spouses
+Speciality advice counsellors are available for the purpose of helping spouses relocate.
+Do a

-relocate.
-Do a search online or visit a local employment office.
-Both can direct you to a
+search online or visit a local employment office.
+Both can direct you to a professional who can

 Find out what the job prospects are in the new location and start building a resource database